starwolf0320/web3-interview-preparation/README.md

 - Open your GitHub fork in the browser
 - In your editor (maybe you need a markdown preview plugin)
 - Make flashcards -> recommended!
-(I use Anki, because of its space-repetition feature)
+  - I use Anki, because of its space-repetition feature -> Anki deck coming soon

 ### Process